kaveh7293/Bank-Churn-Customer-Prediction/README.md

 <h3>Road Map for Solving the Problem</h3>
 <p> We use the following steps to identify customers who are going to leave the bank:<br>
   <ol>
     <li>Use a clustering algorithm to segment customers.
 We do that by using a simple k-means clustering algorithm.
 Afterwards, one can obtain the fraction of each cluster who left the banking services.
-The cluster with a higher fraction of customers who left the bank is identified, and their features are determined using explanatory data analysis and PCA<\li>
+The cluster with a higher fraction of customers who left the bank is identified, and their features are determined using explanatory data analysis and PCA. <\li>
     <li>Use a classification algorithm to fit a classification algorithm.
 By doing so, the bank compnay can identify their customers who are going to leave the company.
 I did this algorithm by using a random forest algorithm.</li>

   </ol>